linux-nerd/gatsby-ap-blog/content/blog/2020-03-25-s-o-l-i-d-single-responsibility-principle.md

 ---
-title: 'S.O.L.I.D: Single Responsibility Principle'
+title: "S.O.L.I.D: Single Responsibility Principle"
 date: 2020-03-25T22:42:05.832Z
 description: >-
   In programming, the Single Responsibility Principle states that every module or class should have responsibility for a single part of the functionality provided by the software.
 ---

 # What is S.O.L.I.D by the way?

 [As per Wiki](https://en.wikipedia.org/wiki/SOLID):